 To ensure your triceps perform most of the work and not your shoulders, you should always keep your elbow tucked in place.
 Only after reaching muscle failure can you adjust your form slightly in order to complete more reps.
 When doing so, adjust your elbow forward slightly during the negative part of your rep, then move it backward a bit during the positive half.
 Cheat only as much as necessary in order to squeeze in a few more reps.
 It’s also important not to fully lock your elbows at the end of extensions to prevent injury.

 One of the biggest triceps training mistakes you can make is to add so much weight that you limit your range of motion.
 Doing so can limit you to performing only partial reps, which causes the eccentric motion to be stopped short of becoming fully stretched.
 This is a particular problem when performing triceps dips or press-downs in which you are unable to bend your elbow at a 90-degree angle.
+Use a max rep or max bench calculator when performing weight assisted exercises.
+This will help calculate optimum lifting weight for your desired bench.

 If you have had little success in developing strong triceps, one of these common triceps training mistakes could be the reason.
-Revamp your workout keeping these five things in mind, and you should notice a tremendous difference in the way your triceps look and feel.
+Revamp your workout keeping these five things in mind, and you should notice a tremendous difference in the way your triceps look and feel